Case studies:

 There’s been a real behavioural shift across the business prompted by the survey programme.
 The cycle of listening, deciding on action and making changes means senior leaders provide monthly updates on the commercials and action plans.
 Managers in turn use the survey as an indicator of culture in their business areas and as a tool for action planning.

-Your future, your say has encouraged both employees to speak up and leaders to listen beyond the survey.
+Your future, your say has encouraged employees to speak up and leaders to listen beyond the survey.
 Lunch and Learns are popular, organised locally and informally.
 Round Tables are run under the banner of Women@Brewin or with senior members of the leadership team.
-Fiona reflects,

 So have Brewin Dolphin built a culture to be proud of?